This Time, Impeachment Seems to Be a No-Brainer for Democrats

 As Trump faces down another impeachment in the House, the timeline from alarm bell to vote could be a whiplash-inducing seven days.
 For anyone who says the government is inefficient and cumbersome, the speed at which a determined House Speaker Nancy Pelosi is working makes a good counterpoint.
 “The president’s threat to America is urgent, and so too will be our action,” Pelosi said Monday.

 Democrats are expected to vote today to give Vice President Mike Pence another 24 hours to step in to rally Trump’s Cabinet against him and remove him from power using the 25th Amendment.
-If that doesn’t work — and so far there are no outward signs from the White House to indicate that it will —Democrats are expected to make history on Wednesday and give Trump a distinction no other President has seen: a second impeachment.
+If that doesn’t work — and so far there are no outward signs from the White House to indicate that it will — Democrats are expected to make history on Wednesday and give Trump a distinction no other President has seen: a second impeachment.

 The 11th-hour maneuvering to limit Trump’s ability to roil the world with seven days left in power signals just how worried Washington is right now.
 Pelosi has asked the Chairman of the Joint Chiefs of Staff — the nation’s highest military officer — what can be done to keep the nuclear codes out of Trump’s hands.
 (The answer, my TIME colleague W.J.
 Hennigan reports, is nothing.)
 Social media companies have expelled Trump from the platforms he used to inspire last week’s insurrection.
 Some of Trump’s fellow Republicans — but not enough to matter — have said it’s time for Trump to leave before his term ends next Wednesday.